vaishu-08/MAVEN_MOVIES_BUSINESS/README.md

 Explore the rental inventory and classify movies based on rental rates and availability.
 Provide recommendations for expanding the movie collection based on popularity and rental rates.

 Revenue Optimization:

-Analyze rental rates to identify trends and the profitability of various pricing categories.
+- Assess movie inventory by classifying films based on rental rates, availability, and popularity.
-Determine the most rented movie categories and ratings to maximize revenue.
+- Provide recommendations for expanding the movie collection based on rental demand and performance
 ### Operational Efficiency:

 Help track and manage movie inventory effectively.